 Some patients have difficulty finding the right treatment for their anxiety.
-Since we all have unique brain chemistry and react differently to anxiety meds, the same treatment won’t affect every patient in the same way.
+Since we all have unique brain chemistry and react differently to anxiety medicine, the same treatment won’t affect every patient in the same way.
 In addition to this, finding the right therapist adds another layer to the confusion.

 As we learn more about medical marijuana, we are continually discovering new ways it can serve as a natural alternative to pharmaceutical medicine.
 There is increasing evidence showing medical marijuana can be an effective treatment for anxiety disorders.
-To help answer any questions you might have, we’ll go over the basics of medical marijuana as a treatment for anxiety disorders, so you can decide whether or not it might be an option for you.
+To help answer any questions you might have, we’ll go over the basics of medical marijuana as a treatment for anxiety disorders, so you can decide if it might be an option for you.

 Like other mental illness patients, people with anxiety disorders are often dismissed as overreacting.
 Sometimes, people will tell them just to calm down.
 But people with anxiety have a much harder time calming down than someone without it.

 Most people have to make a living by working, getting an education, taking care of their household or serving another important purpose.
 Regardless of your goal in life, constant anxiety impairs your ability to meet it.